mwsprotte/shell-lessons/README.md

 # Compiled of Shell Commands
 This repository it’s my personal little compiled of Shell commands that I consider useful.
-I made this based in the course Raspberry Para IoT, powered by IFRG, and I expect this can be useful for another people.
+I made this based in the course Raspberry Para IoT, powered by IFRG, and I expect this can be useful for another peoples.

 ### Lesson 1

-•	Manual of the command, ex: cat man
+*	Manual of the command, ex: cat man
 ```
 man
 ```
-•	 Visualize the content of archives
+*	 Visualize the content of archives
 ```
 cat
 ```
-•	Show the actual path
+*	Show the actual path
 ```
 pwd
 ```
-•	Switch path
+*	Switch path
 ```
 cd
 ```